5 Measurable Criteria for an Employee Recognition Program

-One of the reasons why expert managers will always be prized above metrics and award ceremonies is because they can recognize the intangible qualities in each team member.
-They understand and recognize the effect each team member has on the business and task at hand.
+One of the reasons why expert managers will always be prized above metrics and award ceremonies is that they can recognize the intangible qualities in each team member.
+They understand and recognize the effect each team member has on the business and the task at hand.

 One of the sad things about modern human resources is that such qualities are so difficult to measure.
 After all, how do you measure a positive attitude, an indomitable spirit, or innovative thought?
-This article offers five criteria that are measurable, perhaps so that lesser recognized employees may have a chance to shine.
+This article offers five employee recognition criteria for employee recognition programs that are measurable, perhaps so that lesser recognized employees may have a chance to shine through effective employee recognition programs.
+By recognizing employees in a structured way, companies can boost morale and productivity.

 1. Attendance Recognition

-Perhaps one of the easiest elements to measure is attendance.
-Try not to factor punctuality into these sorts of things because sometimes people are late for very good reasons, be it broken down buses or medical emergencies.
+Perhaps one of the easiest elements to measure in employee recognition programs is attendance.
+Try not to factor punctuality into these sorts of things because sometimes people are late for very good reasons, be it broken-down buses or medical emergencies.

 People who turn up for work when they are supposed to over the course of a year could be rewarded in some way.
-It is a very easy metric to measure, and since staff absence is a big problem for most companies, it may be nice for regular attenders to receive some sort of reward and recognition for their attendance.
+It is a very easy metric to measure, and since staff absence is a big problem for most companies, it may be nice for regular attenders to receive some sort of recognition award as part of their employee recognition.
+Consider implementing recognition award examples such as "Perfect Attendance" certificates or small bonuses.

 How this recognition system is set up should have certain levels of leeway.
 For example, staff should be able to work back their missed days.
 They shouldn't be penalized for refusing to come in on days they were not originally scheduled for.
-Also, a buffer zone may also be installed, such as if people miss up to three days per year, they are still eligible for the attendance recognition reward.
+Also, a buffer zone may be installed, such that if people miss up to three days per year, they are still eligible for the attendance recognition reward.
+This approach can significantly boost employee engagement and motivation.

 2. Classic KPI Recognition

-The type of key performance indicator recognition each company sets up will depend on the company itself and the roles that employees are undertaking.
+The type of key performance indicator (KPI) recognition each company sets up will depend on the company itself and the roles that employees are undertaking.
 For example, salespeople may be judged and rewarded for how many sales they make over a certain dollar value.
 Factory operatives may be recognized for how many units they make.
+These are examples of recognition criteria that can be easily measured and incorporated into employee recognition programs.

 3. Milestones Crossed Recognition